sawshep/popecomputing.org/index.md

   loaded with educational content to schools in need across the world.

-## Calendar
+## Parts4Hearts Calendar

-Computing club meets every other Thursday from 3:30 to 5 PM in room 315 (Mr. Groeneveld's).
+Parts4Hearts meets every other Thursday from 3:30 to 5 PM in room 315 (Mr. Groeneveld's).
 Reminder emails are sent out before each meeting.
 See the meeting calendar below and the [Cobb County School District